studyfirston/studyfirston_hci.github.io/hci/README.md

 ### 3) Goal
 __App Goal__
-AI-fitness friend (AFF)’s goal is to help our users when they have difficulty doing fitness, training, or doing exercise.
+AI-FITNESS FRIEND (AFF)’s goal is to help our users when they have difficulty doing fitness, training, or doing exercise.
 To be specific, we want to offer a personalized fitness training that can be done anytime, anywhere.
 It can guide our users full body posture information, which shows the exact current posture of their